 Further details and application process

-The project has been awarded St Andrews Business School Research Bursary of £1000 for research expenses.
-If you are planning to apply for this project, first contact the supervisors, Dr Ozgur Akgun ([email protected]) and Dr. Tugce Cuhadaroglu ([email protected]) to discuss eligibility and obtain approval.
+This project has been awarded St Andrews Business School Research Bursary of £1000 for research expenses.
+If you are planning to apply for this project, first contact the supervisors, contact Dr Joanne Cecil ([email protected]), Dr Javier Tello ([email protected]) and Dr Tugce Cuhadaroglu ([email protected], to discuss eligibility and obtain approval.
 Once an agreement is reached, you can proceed to submit your formal application.